North Shore Coordination Plan

 surveys administered in May and June of 2016.
 The data gathered has been evaluated

-and reported on in the Market Analysis Report (see below) and will play an important
+and reported on in the Market Analysis Report (see below) and

 Market Analysis Briefing Book